Become a Mentor

 Absolutely, we have many co-mentors for groups including friends and spouses.
 Often the co-mentoring approach offers distinct benefits to the students and helps you with scheduling and managing the process.

-Working With a Group From 7th to 12th Grade Seems Like a Long Time.
+Working With a Group Throughout High School Seems Like a Long Time.
 What If I Can't Commit to That?

-We understand that life goes on for our volunteers as much as for the students, and that the period from 7th to 12th grade seems like a long time (although it goes by in a flash!).
+We understand that life goes on for our volunteers as much as for the students, and that high school can seem like a long time (although it goes by in a flash!).
 We like mentors to know going into it that it is ideal for them to stay with the kids their whole high school career, and the vast majority of our volunteers do.

 Mentors are really only meeting with their groups from 1-2 hours a month for nine months, and most of our mentors report that they wish to spend more time with their groups, not less.
 If something happens that impacts your ability to meet the expectations we are happy to work with you and your students to get help, meet requirements, and ensure that any transitions are smooth.